starboi-63/ArTEMIS/README.md

 - `--log_iter`: The frequency at which to log training information and save outputs (default = 100 steps).
 - `--batch_size`: The batch size to use while training or testing.

-For the `interpolate_video` mode, the following command line arguments will be important.
+For the `interpolate` mode, the following command line arguments must be used.

 - `--model`: The model to use.
 Right now, we have only implemented the `ArTEMIS` model.
 - `--mode`: The mode in which to run the model.
-Should be set to `interpolate_video`.
-- `--model_path`: The path to the pre-trained model checkpoint (`model.ckpt` available on [Google Drive](https://drive.google.com/file/d/1JibdJDBeTXlMbvqwdV_4r86kVUwk8u9C/view?usp=share_link)).
-- `--input_path`: The path to the video file to interpolate frames for.
-- `--save_path`: The directory to save the interpolated frames to.

-For the `interpolate_singleton` mode, the following command line arguments must be used.

-- `--model`: The model to use.
-Right now, we have only implemented the `ArTEMIS` model.
-- `--mode`: The mode in which to run the model.
-Should be set to `interpolate_singleton`.
+Should be set to `interpolate`.
 - `--model_path`: The path to the pre-trained model checkpoint (`model.ckpt` available on [Google Drive](https://drive.google.com/file/d/1JibdJDBeTXlMbvqwdV_4r86kVUwk8u9C/view?usp=share_link)).
 - `--frame1_path`: The path to the first context frame (before the interpolated frame in time).
 - `--frame2_path`: The path to the second context frame (before the interpolated frame in time).